Fjuzi/traction_base/README.md

 ```

 Install CLIP (Optional)
-In case using CLIP it needs to be additionally installed from their [github reporsitory](https://github.com/openai/CLIP).
+In case you want to use CLIP, it needs to be additionally installed from their [GitHub repository](https://github.com/openai/CLIP).

 ```
 pip install ftfy regex tqdm